 - 101 Ideas to Create a Scary Haunted House

 Haunted houses can be elaborate commercial ones, homemade basement events, or even at a campground.
 Big or small, all need fresh ideas to scare the guests.
 Here you'll find many ideas!

 - How to Create a Scary Halloween Porch | eHow.com

 Autumn means back to school, football and Halloween!
 Around the end of October, your house will be visited by strange and wonderful creatures of all shapes and sizes Make your porch one that they will remember and tell their friends about.

 Video With Great Ideas (1 1/2 minutes long)

 Fog Machine With Fog Juice and a Timer

 You'll find different sizes of fog machines since I don't know how big an area you need to create fog for.
 The mini-fog machine might suit you fine, but there are bigger ones as well.

-should do the job for the average porch.
+This machine should do the job for the average porch.
 There are bigger machines if you are trying to fog a huge area.
 Don't forget to get the special fog juice to use in the machine too.
 There's also a timer that you can get to activate the machine.
-This

 © 2012 Virginia Allain